ucd-cws/arcpy_metadata/README.md

 Acknowledgements
 ----------------
 arcpy_metadata is a project of the [UC Davis Center for Watershed Sciences](https://watershed.ucdavis.edu).
-It was created as part of a larger project funded by the California Department of Fish and Wildlife [Biogeographic Data Branch](http://www.dfg.ca.gov/biogeodata/).
+It was created as part of a larger project funded by the California Department of Fish and Wildlife [Biogeographic Data Branch](http://www.dfg.ca.gov/biogeodata/). arcpy_metadata has also received contributions from the [World Resources Institute (WRI)](https://github.com/wri).
 We thank them for their support and their commitment to high quality geospatial data.